Visalia Rescue Mission Available During Cold Temps

 Cold winter temperatures will be impacting our community, and the City of Visalia wants to ensure that those in need have a place to stay during the coldest nights.

-The weather forecast is predicting temperatures below 30 degrees during the nights of Monday, February 19th and Tuesday, February 20th.
+The weather forecast is predicting temperatures to be at or below 30 Degrees during the night on Friday, February 23rd.

 The City of Visalia encourages anyone who needs emergency shelter when the nighttime temperatures are expected to be below 30º Fahrenheit to seek shelter at Visalia Rescue Mission (VRM).